codecentric/reedelk-runtime/README.md

 - **Fast Bootstrap Time**: Reedelk Runtime bootstrap time is fast, around 3/4 seconds even with hundreds of components installed.
-This characteristic makes it the perfect choice to be used within containers and cloud deployments where the ability of scaling fast is mandatory.
+This characteristic makes it the perfect choice to be used within containers and cloud deployments where the ability of scaling fast is foundamental.

-- **Docker Support**: You can use pre-built Reedelk Docker images to easily deploy and run your integration modules.
-Docker images are available for each version of Reedelk Data Integration Platform.
-Check out this 5 minutes [video](https://youtu.be/zYFPCA1PDDQ) tutorial explaining how to develop and deploy a simple Microservice using a Reedelk Docker image.

 - **Runtime Administration Console**: The modules deployed on Reedelk Data Integration Platform can be managed from an Administration console.
 It provides for each installed module info about